AMVICC: A Novel Benchmark for Cross-Modal Failure Mode Profiling for VLMs and IGMs: Results

 \subsection{IGM Score Analysis}

-The IGMs overall shared 2 common failure modes across pair explicit and individual explicit accuracies for each of the three models: quantity and count (qc) and text (tx) (see Tables 3 and 4).
-Majority of the models (2/3) also exhibited failure modes for both pair and individual explicit accuracy in categories structural and physical (sh), orientation and direction (od), positional and relational context (pr), and presence of specific features (pf).
+Across all three image generation models, two common failure modes appear in both individual explicit and pair explicit accuracies: Quantity and Count and Text (see Tables \ref{tab:vit_performance3} and \ref{tab:vit_performance4}).
+The majority of the models (2/3) also exhibit failure modes for both individual and pair explicit accuracies in the following categories: State and Condition, Orientation and Direction, Positional and Relational Context, and Presence of Specific Features.

-Of the three models evaluated, Google Flash achieved the highest performance with only two failure modes across pair and individual explicit accuracy in qc and tx.
-Inversely, Stable Diffusion 3.5 performed worse than the other two models with all categories dropping below the standard for failure modes in pair explicit accuracy.
-Despite DALL·E 3 achieving moderate performance, its failure across 7 categories indicated IGM’s shortcomings in generating images.
+Of the three models evaluated, Google: Gemini 2.5 Flash Image achieves the highest performance with only two failure modes across individual and pair explicit accuracies in Text and Quantity and Count.
+Inversely, Stability AI: Stable Diffusion 3.5 Large performs the worst, with all categories dropping below the standard for failure modes in both individual and pair explicit accuracies.
+In fact, Stable Diffusion 3.5 Large fails Positional and Relational Context with a pair explicit accuracy of 12.50\%, which is the lowest IGM accuracy recorded in our benchmark.
+Lastly, despite OpenAI: DALL·E 3 achieving moderate performance, its failure across 7 categories bolsters IGMs' shortcomings in generating images.